jbergstroem/cache-key-exists/README.md

 ## Under the hood

-The core of this action is [more or less a curl one-liner][curl.sh] - feel free to use this directly:
+The core of this action is [more or less a curl one-liner][curl.sh] - you can use it directly:

 ```shell
 export KEY="${{ runner.os }}-node-deps-${{ hashFiles('pnpm-lock.yaml') }}"